 Applicants are required to attend an interview with faculty and present a resume and letter of intent.

 i.
-Interview with Faculty
+Interview with Faculty and Resume

 Applicants will meet with faculty to discuss their interest in the program.
 At this time applicants could benefit from sharing any experience and/or interest in learning about public relations.
 Applicants will be quizzed on current affairs, pulled from the national news headlines.
-Applicants should also bring an error-free resume targeted to the program.
+Applicants should also bring a resume targeted to the program.

 ii.
 Letter of Intent

 Applicants must submit a one-page letter of intent (350 words) outlining their interest in this field of study.
 The letter of intent should express why they have an interest in public relations, and in Humber’s Public Relations graduate certificate program.

 Applicants must register to attend this admissions event.
 Log-in to MyHumber to register:

 Applicants must meet both academic and additional requirements in order to meet minimum program eligibility.
 Meeting minimum eligibility does not guarantee an offer of admission.

 All additional requirements will be evaluated and a score will be calculated by the academic school.